-This policy cover's our school's approach to Personal, Social, Health and Economic (PSHE) Education and Relationships and Sex Education (RSE).
-We have based our approach on Department for Education Guidance (updated September 2021).
+This policy covers our school's approach to Personal, Social, Health and Economic (PSHE) Education and Relationships and Sex Education (RSE).

 Although PSHE is a non-statutory subject, our school recognises it as an important and necessary part of all pupils' education and the aim of our curriculum is to equip pupils with the knowledge, skills and attributes they need to manage their lives, now and in the future.

-Safeguarding is a key element of our approach and we therefore aim to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions.
-Our approach has due regard to the Relationships Education, Relationships and Sex Education (RSE) and Health Education statutory guidance 2019 and our policy and practice is also based upon advice and guidance from the PSHE Association.
+PSHE supports their spiritual, moral, cultural, mental and physical development and prepares them for the opportunities, responsibilities and experiences of life.
+We aim to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions, and live a happy, healthy life.

+Our approach has due regard to the Relationships Education, Relationships and Sex Education (RSE) and Health Education statutory guidance, updated Sept 2021, and our policy and practice is also based upon advice and guidance from the PSHE Association.
+We believe that PSHE (including RSE) forms part of our statutory responsibility to safeguard pupils and have therefore developed our approach in line with guidance from Keeping Children Safe in Education, Sept 2021.
-We believe that it is crucial to teach children effectively and clearly about relationship education, which ultimately works in conjunction with safeguarding and preparing children for living in the wider world.
-(See 'Keeping Children Safe in Education', Sept 2021)